 Registering for the Secondary Field (Registrar)

-To register for the MBB secondary field, follow the instructions on the my.harvard.edu website at http://about.my.harvard.edu/faq/declare-or-change-secondary-field.
-You may register once you have declared a concentration in your sophomore year, and you must register during your final semester senior year.
-The deadline for secondary registrations for March 2018 degree candidates is Monday, November 13th, and the deadline for May 2018 degree candidates is Monday, March 26th.
-The registrar has been very strict about this deadline, and it is your responsibility to register on time.
+The College requires you to register officially for your secondary field via my.harvard.
+To do that, follow the instructions linked from http://about.my.harvard.edu/faq/declare-or-change-secondary-field.
+You may register any time after you have declared a concentration in your sophomore year, and must do so no later than your degree application deadline in the second semester of your senior year.
+This year, the deadlines are Monday, November 13th, 2017 for March 2018 degree candidates; and Monday, March 26th, 2018 for May and November 2018 degree candidates.
+The registrar has been very strict about these deadlines, and it is your responsibility to register on time.

 Completing the Secondary Field (MBB)